vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

    .. figure:: images/18.png

 #.
 In a separate browser tab, open your **Dev** Fiesta web application.
 Confirm that the products and inventory added to the **Production** instance are not present.

-HOW DO WE DO THIS USING THE API EXPLORER?

-#.
-Within Era, from the *admin* dropdown, choose **REST API Explorer**.

-#.
-Spin up another copy of DEV fiesta web application.

 .. #. **Era > Time Machines**, select the Time Machine that corresponds to your production database.
 Select **Actions > Log Catch Up > Yes** to ensure the latest database entries have been flushed to disk.
 ..